One of the Midwest’s most beautiful Victorian homes is definitely beautiful and possibly haunted.

 Since none of the extended family could afford the legal fees of a contracted legal fight the property was acquired by their lawyer Carey May Carroll who converted the home into a psychiatric hospital.
 There has been a persistent rumor that patients whose mental conditions were the most profound were kept in cages in the basement.
 There were a lot of rumors about this place especially during the time it was a sanitarium.
 The house would later be converted to a nursing home.

-At the time of it’s opening, the Vaile mnsion was considered one of the finest homes in the entire country.
-Whenever any dignitary would stop by Independence or Kansas City the were sure to make an appearance at the home.
+At the time of its opening, the Vaile mansion was considered one of the finest homes in the entire country.
+Whenever any dignitary would stop by Independence or Kansas City they were sure to make an appearance at the home.
 The house has three floors, only the first two are open on the tour.
 The third floor was a planned ballroom and billiard parlor.
-Sadly, the Vailes never were able to finish furnishing the floor.
-After Mrs. Vailes death Harvey Vaile lost interest in any additions.
+Sadly, the Vailes never was able to finish furnishing the floor.
+After Mrs. Vaile’s death, Harvey Vaile lost interest in any additions.
 The floor was used during the mansions days as a psychiatric hospital and nursing home.
 I was told the third floor is just used for storage now.
 Some have made the contention that the third floor is the most haunted and that is why it is off limits.
 Rumors abound, but the explanation of being for storage seemed plausible to me.

-Each of the nine fireplaces are made of imported Italian marble which glows when there is a fire lit.
+Each of the nine fireplaces is made of imported Italian marble which glows when there is a fire lit.

 The dress on the left is a winter dress while the white dress on the right is a summer dress.
 The white dress is actually Edwardian and not Victorian and is from the 1910’s

-So is the mansion really haunted.
-I asked the guide if she has every experienced anything out of the ordinary while working at the mansion.
+So is the mansion really haunted?
+I asked the guide if she has ever experienced anything out of the ordinary while working at the mansion.
 She said that she hadn’t and she often was the first person to arrive in the morning and usually the last one to leave but still hasn’t noticed anything peculiar.